JacobLuxton/Assignment2.NETCore/README.md

 Assignment 2

-Core application of tattoo shops to store the shops, Owners, Employees, Clients, and bookings
+Core application of tattoo shops to store the Shops, Owners, Employees, Clients, and Bookings

 Link to web application : https://assignment2comp2084core.azurewebsites.net/